Convergence of Quantum Lindstedt Series and Semiclassical Renormalization: Convergence of the Lindstedt series

 \section{Convergence of the Lindstedt series}

-Notice that $\Omega_1$ and $\Omega_2$ are sums of products of small divisors.
+The coefficients $\Omega_1$ and $\Omega_2$ are sums of products of small divisors.
 The very technical study of these terms is the heart of the works of Eliasson \cite{Elia89,Eliasson90,Eliasson96}.
-Proving the convergence of the series giving $H_n$ (and $R'_n$) is a real challenge, since this series is \textit{absolutely divergent} (see \cite{Eliasson96}) and it is necessary to exploit the cancelation of signs between terms of same order in this series.
-Here we reduce the proof to Lemma \ref{l:lemma_eliasson} \cite[Prop.
-3]{Elia89}, used here as black-box, and from this key lemma we adapt and complete some parts of these series of works to give a more compact end of the proof.
+Proving the convergence of the series giving $H_n$ (and $R'_n$) is a real challenge, since this series is \textit{absolutely divergent} (see \cite{Eliasson96}) and it is necessary to exploit very precise cancelations of signs between terms in this series to show its convergence.
+Here we reduce the proof to Lemma \ref{l:lemma_eliasson}, which is consequence of \cite[Prop.
+2]{Elia89}, used here as black-box, and from this key lemma we adapt and complete some parts of the work \cite{Elia89} to give a more compact exposition.
+Finally, in Lemma \ref{e:analytical_part} we show the key estimate regarding the analytic semiclassical pseudodifferential calculus.